 Boat events at local carnivals generally commence at approximately 7.30 – 8am.
 At some carnivals however different divisions start at different times and so you may have a start time of 12 midday or 1pm.
 Generally you can expect to have 2 or 3 rows at each carnival and be on the beach for about 3-4 hours.
 Most carnivals are held on Saturdays though some are scheduled for Sundays.

 If I compete in boats can I do other events?

 This is likely to prove difficult as boat races are generally held a considerable distance from other events.
 The nature of the racing generally means competing in other events is not possible.
 At the championship carnivals it may be possible to combine boat rowing with other events depending on the timetable.
 At Freshwater’s Australia Day carnivals, the open carnival and the boat carnival are held on different days so competing at both is possible.

-If you are interested in doing Boats or would like further information about senior or junior competition, you should contact Ian Cradock, Boat Captain, at Cradock or telephone 0419 621 993.
+If you are interested in doing Boats or would like further information about senior or junior competition, you should contact Blake Walmsley, Boat Captain, at walmsley or telephone 0405 573 400.